RecoveryOutlet/Monokai/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Monokai feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Monokai
-title: ''
-labels: ''
-assignees: ''

 ---